dffischer/pkgrepotools/makepkg-expanded.md

     If any execution yields an exit code other than 0, makepkg-expanded will abort instantly with the same exit code.

+    If this option is given multiple times, all the given commands will be run on all expansion results in the sequence they were specified.

     The default command invokes makepkg(1) on the expanded PKGBUILD and then uses cp-pkgver(1) to propagate any version updated back to the original if the former completed successfully.
-This would be roughly equal to passing 'makepkg -p $1; cp-pkgver $1 $2' with this option.
+This would be roughly equal to passing 'makepkg -p $1' and 'cp-pkgver $1 $2' with this option.
 To pass additional options, alter this expression to your liking.
 For example, passing 'aurbranch -p $1' here instead would instead prepare for distribution.

 ## EXIT STATUS